cookieofcode/LabAssistVision/README.md

 ### Setup

-#### Prerequirements

-A pretrained Custom Vision network including a prediction endpoint and key is required.

-Lab Vision requires [OpenCVForUnity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) and a pretrained [Custom Vision](https://www.customvision.ai) prediction API.
-The following steps are required after cloning to setup the project:
+*Lab Vision requires [OpenCVForUnity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) and a pretrained [Custom Vision](https://www.customvision.ai) network including prediction endpoint and key.* The following gives a step-by-step instruction to setup the project:

 1. Open the project (e.g. in the Unity Hub) with Unity Version 2019.4.15f1. *Note: Another Unity version may requires adjustments or API updates*